-Erkens, C., Schimmer, T., & Vagle, N. (2017).
+Erkens, C., Schimmer, T., & Dimich, N. (2017).
 Essential assessment: Six tenets for bringing hope, efficacy, and achievement to the classroom.
 Bloomington, IN: Solution Tree Press.

 Hierck, T. & Freese, A. (2018).
 Assessing unstoppable learning.
 Bloomington, IN: Solution Tree Press.

-Vagle, N. D. (2015).
+Dimich, N. (2015).
 Design in five: Essential phases to create engaging assessment practice.
 Bloomington, IN: Solution Tree Press.